investec/home-run/README.md

 ### `resourcegroup` - use Azure tags to determine resources / multiple versions of an app per resource group with git branch tags

 This mode is useful when you have multiple versions of an app per resource group for different branches that exist, and you want to use git branch tags to determine the Azure resources to use.
 This is an alternative to specifying the Azure resources explicitly.
 It will look for the type of resource you are interested in (e.g. `containerapp`) and will look for a [`Branch` tag](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/tag-resources) on the resource (e.g. `main`) which matches the current git branch name.

-Consider the following example:
+#### Container App Example

 ```sh
 npx @investec/home-run